unnisha/unnisha/README.md

 - 👋 Hi, I’m @unnisha
-- 👀 I’m interested in Python, Artificial Intelligence, Machine Learning, Neural Networks
+- 👀 I’m interested in Artificial Intelligence, Machine Learning, Neural Networks
-- 🌱 I’m currently learning Python, Artificial Intelligence
+- 🌱 I’m currently learning Artificial Intelligence
 - 💞️ I’m looking to collaborate on exciting opportunities to work with the upcoming technology
 - 📫 How to reach me - unnisha.usha@gmail.com